ghga-de/docs.ghga.de/user_docs/user_stories/submission/RDF_submission.md

 !!! note "Data Processing Contract"

-    The signing of a [Data Processing Contract](dpc_preparation.md) has to be finalized before a Data Steward is allowed to generate an upload box and enable the submission of Research Data Files.
+    A [Data Processing Contract](dpc_preparation.md) has to be signed by all parties before a Data Steward is allowed to generate an upload box and enable the submission of Research Data Files.

 ## Get Portal Access